 If you’ve noticed a decline of the swarm of flying termites on your property, you may think your problem is over.
 In truth, you’re supposed to start worrying even more!
 As there may still be a active termite nest where the winged termite originated from in close proximity to your house ready to attack or a new colony establishing it self within your property without you knowing so it is vitally important you maintain regular professional termite inspection to reduce your risk

-So remember the sudden disappearance of winged termites may mean that a thousand more termites have found shelter near or in your home and can now start causing more stress for you!
+So remember the sudden disappearance of winged termites may mean a mating pair have found shelter near or in your home and are forming a new termite colony which in a couple of years when the nest matures could mean serious trouble for you property.

 It can be frightening , to say the least for a home owner to suddenly find themselves surrounded by thousands of winged termites.
 You may fear that your home is about to come under attack!